Tidy data

 6.1 Student exercise: Real-world example of wide to long

-[In the task I present below, fine to just work through solution I have created or try doing on your own before you look at solution]
+[In the task I present below, you have the option to work through the solution I have created or try doing it on your own before you look at solution]

 The following dataset is drawn from Table 204.10 of the NCES Digest for Education Statistics.